THE DOVER WAR MEMORIAL PROJECT

 *O'Keefe, J. J. H.

-John James Henry O' Keefe, 2756230, was Coporal in the 5th battalion of the Black Watch (Royal Highlanders).
+John James Henry O' Keefe, 2756230, was Corporal in the 5th battalion of the Black Watch (Royal Highlanders).
 He died when he was 22 on 28 August 1944, and is buried at St Desir War Cemetery, France.
 I C 10

-He was the son of Florence Beatrice O'Keefe, of Buckland, Dover
+He was the son of Florence Beatrice O'Keefe, of Buckland, Dover.

 Onslow, G. H.